MetaGS: A Meta-Learned Gaussian-Phong Model for Out-of-Distribution 3D Scene Relighting: Experiments

-\subsection{Ablation Studies}
+We evaluate \model{} in scenarios with OOD point light positions to explore its generalizability to unseen illuminations.
+The qualitative and quantitative results are respectively presented in \figref{sections/fig:ood_syn}, \figref{sections/fig:ood_realworld}, and \tabref{tab:ood_syn}.
+Our model remarkably outperforms the baselines in handling complex light interactions.
+For example, in \figref{sections/fig:ood_realworld}, the lighting and shading effects on the cat’s fur are rendered with high fidelity, while baseline models tend to produce incorrect color tones.
+Furthermore, as indicated by the error maps in \figref{sections/fig:ood_syn}, all of three OLAT baselines tend to provide unrealistic results, especially for regions with significant specular reflections or shadows.
+Please see our Appendix for video visualizations on OOD relighting, where baselines' performance drops as the light enters the OOD region, while our model provides better relighting results.

-We conduct a series of ablation studies to validate the effectiveness of meta-learning scheme and our geometry and color priors, using the Layered Woven Ball dataset from \citet{zeng2023relighting}.
-The results are presented in \tabref{tab:ablation_study}.
+The generalizability of \model{} to OOD illumination stems from two key factors.
+First, it is due to the Phong model’s ability to capture the underlying principles of light interaction.
+For example, instead of simply viewing specular highlights as the view-dependent color of a point (which is not generalizable), our method explicitly calculates the interactions of rays and surface normals, enabling the model to generate accurate highlights even in areas not directly illuminated during training.
+Second, meta-learning further enhances generalization by simulating test-time conditions during training, effectively reducing overfitting to specific illuminations.
+In the Appendix, we empirically show that the benefit of meta-learning does not come from a larger batch size.

-\paragraph{Meta-learning} As shown in \tabref{tab:ablation_study} and discussed in Section \ref{sec:meta}, we employ a bilevel meta-learning training scheme to address the "chicken and egg" problem inherent in our learning task. our approach enables \model{} to converge correctly to the underlying geometry and color while simultaneously acquiring the illumination properties of the surfaces, paving a novel way for disentangling learning in reconstruction task.
-In the absence of this core component, our model struggles to converge smoothly and easily gets trapped in local minima.
-Specifically, without the meta-learning framework, the diffuse RGB color fails to converge correctly, resulting in a grey appearance.
+\paragraph{Ablation studies.}

-\paragraph{Geometry priors} We incorporate two geometry priors to the attributes of the Gaussian points.
-Firstly, We apply sparse regularization on the light visibility term $T_i^\text{light}$, encouraging the visibility values of Gaussians to approach either $0$ or $1$.
-This term indicates that a point is either fully illuminated or completely shadowed, facilitating learning with opaque objects.
-We also implement smooth regularizations on each component of the scene, calculated on the rendered images of ambient, diffuse, and specular color This prevents the model from producing unrealistic sharp color transitions.
-As shown in \tabref{tab:ablation_study}, these priors enhance the overall rendering performance by eliminating blurring and noisy estimations.
-More inportantly, we observed gradient explosion phenomena when trained without the smooth prior, further illustrating its importance for robust training.
+We conduct a series of ablation studies to validate the effectiveness of the meta-learning scheme as well as the shadow computing.
+From \tabref{tab:ablation_study} and \figref{sections/fig:ablation}, we observe that the proposed meta-learning training scheme strongly impacts performance.
+Without it, the model struggles to converge smoothly and make unrealistic component estimations, resulting in plain rendering quality.